lirbank/nextjs-template/README.md

 ## Vercel configuration

-Vercel will automatically run prettier and tests (as well as ESLint) before building and deploying the app.
+Vercel will automatically run Prettier and tests (as well as ESLint) before building and deploying the app.
 No additional configuration is needed.

 # The default Next.js README follows